yingquanw/CPSC210-Project/README.md

 knowledge I learned from this course.</p>

 #User Stories
-- As a user, I want to be able to select a team and add a new player to the team.
+- As a user, I want to be able to create a new player and add this player to the team.
-- As a user, I want to be able to select a team and remove a player from the team.
+- As a user, I want to be able to remove a player from the team.
-- As a user, I want to be able to create a new team.
+- As a user, I want to be able to know the name of my team and be able to change it.
-- As a user, I want to be able to select a player on a team and add a new statistic for that player.
+- As a user, I want to be able to select a player in the team and add new statistics for that player.
-- As a user, I want to be able to select a team and list all the players on that team.
+- As a user, I want to be able to know all the players in the team, and also their detailed statistics.
-- As a user, I want to be able to check how many goals a team has scored.
+- As a user, I want to be able to check how many goals my team has scored.
 - As a user, I want to be able to know how many goals a player has scored.